-Professional installers offer the following information on cleaning coolant mixed with oil in the lubrication system.
+Professional installers offer the following information on, cleaning coolant mixed with oil, in the lubrication system.

-Above all, Cleaning coolant mixed with oil in the lubrication system will only work, if there is no engine damage.
+But, cleaning coolant mixed with oil in the lubrication system will only work, if there is no engine damage.

-Consequently, The most common causes for this to happen are:
+Consequently, the most common causes for this to happen are:

 - Blown or leaking head gaskets